 Call routing – also known as an automatic call distributor or ACD – allows the call center software system to automatically route inbound calls to the most appropriate agents for faster and more efficient resolution of a caller’s issue.

 IVR allows callers to select from a pre-defined set of options by interacting with the system via keypad entries and/or spoken response, and enabling the system to direct them towards the right agents, a voicemail or a recorded message.

 The call recording feature records and saves calls that can be played back later if agents need reference before reaching out to a customer, or whenever managers would like to check on the agent performance, or for call center management training.

-Call monitoring allows managers or trainees to listen to live conversations, without the agent or customer knowing it, in order to monitor agent performance for quality assurance or new agent training purposes.
+Call monitoring allows managers or trainees to listen to ended and stored conversations, in order to monitor agent performance for quality assurance or new agent training purposes.

 The feature provides agents with an opportunity to conference in another agents whenever they need quick assistance with the customer’s issue, which enables easy team collaboration and helps to improve agent efficiency.

 Predictive dialer automatically calls a number of contacts that are usually picked for specific reasons at the same time before an agent becomes available and connects them to a waiting rep. The feature is typically used by outbound sales teams.